 01Make a list of all fees that you pay

 To pay the fewest fees possible, you need to start by knowing what you are paying.
-The prospectus of each of your funds will provide you with all the information you need to correctly determine the fees you need to pay.
+The prospectus or the fund facts of each of your funds will provide you with all the information you need to correctly determine the fees you need to pay.
 If you don't have the prospectus, contact your financial institution.

 What is the Management Expense Ratio?
 Are your funds redeemable at all times?
 Are there redemption or withdrawal fees?
 What are the transaction fees?
 All this information will help you determine where you can save on fees as much as possible so you can hold on to more of your money.
 You can even compare with similar products from other financial institutions.
 You might be in for some surprises!

 02Redeem your funds at the right time

 Although purchase fees have fallen out of favour on the Canadian investment scene, the vast majority of funds have fees payable upon redemption, which come into effect whenever you withdraw money.